 And people are genuinely afraid because of it.

 A nation of compassion would not have elected Donald Trump.
 I’m not trying to point an angry finger here.
 I’m not trying to piss you off.
 I’m trying to break your heart for the least of these.
 Hurt people need convincing that America feels their pain.
 That America sees their wounds.
 And that something will be done about it.

 The people who are sad.
 Those are the people who love one another.
 Who hope for one another.
 They’re not sissies as I’ve seen people say.
 They’re not absurd.
 They’re heartbroken that a country wouldn’t stand for them.
 That so many wouldn’t speak for them.
 That people preferred winning to humanity.

 But there’s a way to move forward.
 Stand for them.
 Speak for them.
 Decency calls you to.
 Love calls you to.
 Hope calls you to.
 And Christ saved you to.

 Start listening to them instead of ignoring them.
 Let them speak.
 Let them cry.
 Let them mourn.
 And join them there.

 That’s what Christian nations would do.
 This is what compassion does.

 I wish President-elect Trump a truly successful presidency.
 I pray that he does listen to those who did not vote for him.
 The issues they mourn are important.
 I pray that he is the candidate to unite us.
 I wish him complete love and life.
-I want to see him be the leader people want him to be.
-But I want that to be a leader for everybody.
+I want to see him be the leader people want him to be; a leader for everybody.
 I pray that he is a great leader who champions the heart of Christ to the broken.
 Who cares and provides in ways that benefit the least of these.
-That longs for the goodness and health of the earth.
+That longs for the goodness and health of the Earth.